moby/moby/docs/sources/userguide/usingdocker.md

     $ docker ps -l

-## Restarting our Web Application Container
+## Restarting our web application container

 Oops!
 Just after you stopped the container you get a call to say another developer needs the container back.
 From here you have two choices: you